qodo-ai/qodo-cover/tests_integration/README.md

 __Note:__ These scripts were written for Linux but have been tested on a Windows system using WSL 2 and Docker for Desktop.

 Since the targets live in Linux, you'll need to build the installer in Linux (versus on Windows and MacOS).
-This can be done automatically in the `sh tests_integration/test_all.sh` script by adding the `--run-installer` flag.
+This can be done automatically by running the `sh tests_integration/build_installer.sh` command.

 ## How to Run
 You can run these example test suites using a locally hosted LLM or in the cloud just as you would normally with Cover Agent.